We asked riders to share their impressions of the gear they've been using to the fullest this winter.

 Moguls: ★★☆☆☆

-Full rocker skis that are often shunned by reviews.
+Full rocker skis are often shy.

 Ski 2 Review